 Discount reflected in your shopping cart - cannot be used in conjunction with any other offer, discount or promotion, or in connection with special partnership discount programs.
 After the initial purchase term, discounted products purchased with special offer discounts will renew at the then-current renewal list price.
-Offer ends Sept 30, 2012 5:00 pm (MST). † Good for one 1-year registration of any available .COM, .US, .BIZ, .INFO, .NET or .ORG.
+Offer ends Sept 30, 2012 5:00 pm (MST).
 OS X and Java: UnsupportedClassVersionError « a regular expressi.
 A couple of months ago, Apple finally released a version of Java 6 for OS X.

 With Java 5 fast approaching its end of service life, many Mac developers, including the couple of us who use OS X in production at my office, were eagerly awaiting the release of a production-quality Java 6.
 There is one issue, however, with the implementation of Java 6 for the Mac: it only supports 64-bit processors.
 This isn’t huge for any of us, but it makes Java selection a bit confusing.